 Windermere Valley Museum is open again after being closed for the month of May!
-As of June 1, 2021, we are open on Tuesdays only (one day a week), from 10 AM to 4 PM.
+As of June 1, 2021, we are open five days a week (Tuesday to Saturday), from 10 AM to 4 PM.
 Please be sure to talk to our staff on arrival to learn about our Covid-19 protocol (summarized below).
 We are on Facebook too!

 See this fun video invitation to visit the museum.

 - On arrival, please go to the main museum building (The Station)

 - We have reconfigured the registration area to allow people to enter and exit without crowding.
 We will greet you outside on nice days or when necessary to maintain social distancing.

 - We have limited the number of people in The Station at any one time and have “one group at a time” limit in the smaller museum buildings.

 - We have created a one-way tour route to allow social distancing while visiting each of the buildings of the museum.
 Tour route information here.

 - We may ask visitors to pause their tour or to start at different points on the tour route so every visitor will feel comfortable and relaxed while visiting.

 - We will not be providing guided tours to large groups.